mailtoharshit/sldsx/README.md

 If your org already has some of the components

 # Reference App (SLDS.app)
 SLDS app contains a list of all the SDSX components and source code for each one of them.
-The examples are identical to what you'll find in the [Salesforce Design System's (SLDS)](http://salesforce-design-system.herokuapp.com) website.
+The examples are identical to what you'll find in the [Salesforce Lightning Design System's (SLDS)](http://salesforce-design-system.herokuapp.com) website.

 Usage: Once you install the unmanaged package, open [{yourOrg}//sdsx/SLDS.app](https://login.salesforce.com/sdsx/SLDS.app).